P0ise-Wang/CPFR-MOIP/README.md

 # CPFR-MOIP
 This repository includes data and source code for the CIKM'25 paper:

-**Jiayi Guo, Jiangning He, Jiangning He, Chenyan Wang, Xinran Wu, "When Variety Seeking Meets Multi-Sided Recommendation Fairness: A Consistent and Personalized Multi-Objective Optimization Framework," in Proceedings of the 34th ACM International Conference on Information and Knowledge Management (CIKM 2025), Seoul, Korea.
+**Jiayi Guo, Jiangning He, Chenyan Wang, Xinran Wu, "When Variety Seeking Meets Multi-Sided Recommendation Fairness: A Consistent and Personalized Multi-Objective Optimization Framework," in Proceedings of the 34th ACM International Conference on Information and Knowledge Management (CIKM 2025), Seoul, Korea.
 November 10-14, 2025.**

 ## Dataset
 The Dressipi dataset used in our experiments are provided in the `data/[Dataset]` folder.
 Due to GitHub size limitations, The Tmall dataset can be downloaded on https://tianchi.aliyun.com/dataset/42.